Best POD Coffee Machines

 If you’ve decided on Dolce Gusto, and you’re looking for a low cost manual machine but you want to be able to make more coffees before refilling the tank, then the Infinissima is one to look at.

-OK, this isn’t exactly a water tank you could have a bath in, actually, a relatively small goldfish may be a little miffed with you if you give it this water tank as a home.
+OK, this isn’t exactly a water tank you could have a bath in, in fact, a relatively small goldfish may be a little bit miffed with you if you give it this water tank as a home.
 Not that anyone would do this, please don’t, this would be bad for the fish and bad for your coffee.

-But I digress, the point is that this machine has a bigger water tank, at 1.2L vs 0.8L – and though it’s hardly the Hoover dam, it’s the biggest capacity water tank you’ll find from a Dolce Gusto pod coffee machine, as far as I’m aware – so you’ll get as a number of coffees from a single tank with this as you would with any of the other options, some of which are rather a little bit more cash.
+Nevertheless I digress, the point is that this machine has a bigger water tank, at 1.2L vs 0.8L – and although it’s hardly the Hoover dam, it’s the greatest capacity water tank you’ll find from a Dolce Gusto pod coffee machine, as far as I’m aware – so you’ll get as lots of coffees from a single tank with this as you would with any of the other options, some of which are quite a little bit more cash.

-As a little bit side note, there was a model known as the Melody 3, which did have a 1.3L water tank, but it looks like this model is no longer in production.
-There was also the Eclipse range which included a machine with a 1.5L water tank, but it looks like these are out of production now too.
+As a little side note, there was a model known as the Melody 3, which did have a 1.3L water tank, nevertheless it looks like this model is no longer in production.
+There was also the Eclipse range which included a machine with a 1.5L water tank, however it looks like these are out of production now too.

 In addition to the slightly bigger water tank, the Infinissima features a drip tray on a riser, instead of one that you have to clip and unclip in order to accommodate different sized cups for different sized drinks.